Mottie/tablesorter/README.md

 #### Version 2.7.3 (1/10/2013)

-* Fixed a serious bug in the filter widget that was breaking the widget completely if `filter_functions` was not defined.
+* Fixed a serious bug in the filter widget that was breaking the widget completely if `filter_functions` was not defined (introduced in v2.7.2).
 Fixes [issue #213](https://github.com/Mottie/tablesorter/issues/213).

 #### Version 2.7.2 (1/8/2013)